 Let’s assume we want to the city for every salesperson to Ann Arbor.
 The command to run is:

 You can also update more than one column at a time.
 To update both the City and rowguid we can run

 UPDATE esqlSalesPerson SET City = 'Ann Arbor', rowguid = NEWID()

 Which updates the table to the following:

 UPDATE esqlSalesPerson SET FullName = 'Don Sax' WHERE SalesPersonID = 10027

 Changes Donald Sax’s name to Don Sax.

 Notice we used the primary key SalesPersonID to filter the row.
-This makes is really easy to ensure the SQL UPDATE applies to one row.
+This makes it really easy to ensure the SQL UPDATE applies to one row.

 The UPDATE statement is capable of updating more than one row.
-This is controlled by the WHERE clause.
-All rows returned via the WHERE clause criteria are updated.
+The WHERE clause controls this behavior.
+The UPDATE affect all rows returned via the WHERE clause.

 Suppose every SalesPerson whose ID is less than 10031 worked in Saline.
 To update the rows to reflect this we could use this UPDATE statement: